The UpCode program is an internship program in which multiple teams of

 Cost and Commitment

-Interns will be selected based on an application process.
-Depending on
+Team members will be selected based on an application process.

 Self-scheduled development time

-will vary, but may require 4-6 or more hours per week.
+will vary, but will require at least 20+ hours per week.
 Team interaction

 time (Slack, email, etc) is up to the team.
 In short, this is an